-Lab Objective: The fundamental problem of linear algebra is solving the linear system $A\mathbf{x} = \mathbf{b}$, given that a solution exists.
+Lab Objective: The fundamental problem of linear algebra is solving the linear system $A\mathbf{x} = \mathbf{b}$, if it is even possible.
 There are many approaches to solving this problem, each with different pros and cons.
 In this lab we implement the LU decomposition and use it to solve square linear systems.
 We also introduce SciPy, together with its libraries for linear algebra and working with sparse matrices.